Skip to main content

 Rackham does allow some double-counting between two degrees.
 You can double count up to 1/6 of the total of two programs but no more than half of the certificate credit requirements.

-Please be aware that the Sustainability Graduate Certificate is also an in-person free-standing certificate open to anyone who has earned a post-baccalaureate degree within the previous five years.
+Consider the Sustainability Graduate Certificate, an in-person stand-alone certificate open to anyone who has earned a post-baccalaureate degree within the previous five years, or the 100% Online Certificate in Sustainability Science, open to anyone with a post-baccalaureate degree and not currently enrolled at the University of Michigan.

 Application